CATCH UP WITH SARAH STERNS FROM THE USA:

 Y: What has been your coolest project so far?

 S: “We did a great project in Austin, Texas that I loved because of the architecture.
 We leased out the entire building, and we were then able to put a seven-story interconnecting stairwell in the building.
 From the first floor you could look all the way up – very cool.
-And then we did a project in San Francisco that just went perfectly: we had everything planned out perfectly the team was working together so well, we had amazing vendors.
+And then we did a project in San Francisco that just went perfectly.
+We had everything planned out perfectly the team was working together so well, we had amazing vendors.
 Kind of a dream project.
-And design wise I’m going to deliver a property in New York soon where I had a lot of freedom together with the architect so that makes it really cool to see your vision come through in the end result.”
+And design wise I'm going to deliver a property in New York soon where I had a lot of freedom together with the architect.
+That makes it really cool to see your vision come through in the end result.”

 Y: How would you describe the Indeed.com image?

-S: “We want to reflect that in the workplace by making sure that spaces are overwhelming, true to form, but also natural and make sure that spaces are friendly and fun.
-Because that’s what our corporate culture is like: we are a friendly and fun internal group of people.
-That is also reflected in how we work together and the events that are organized from the different communities within Indeed.com.”
+S: “We want to reflect that in the workplace by making sure that spaces are overwhelming, true to form.
+But also natural and make sure that spaces are friendly and fun.
+Because that's what our corporate culture is like.
+We are a friendly and fun internal group of people.
+That is also reflected in how we work together.
+Or through the events that are organized from the different communities within Indeed.com.”